teamsempo/SempoDocs/sempo-platform/accessing-the-dashboard/how-to-log-in.md

 _**Two-factor authentication \(often shortened to 2FA\)** provides a way of 'double-checking' that you’re really the person you’re claiming to be when you log into your online accounts, such as banking, email or social media._
 {% endhint %}

-If you are an admin or superadmin you need to set a two-factor authentication \(2FA\) code for increased security.
+If you are an admin or superadmin on Sempo, you need to set a two-factor authentication \(2FA\) code for increased security.

 After setting your password for the first time, you will be prompted to scan a QR code using an Authenticator Application.
 We recommend Google Authenticator.
 ![Sempo's Add TFA QR code](../../.gitbook/assets/TFAQR.png)